KGK-7/study-plan-generator-using-K-means/README.md

-# 📚 Personalized Study Plan Generator
+# 📚 Simple Personalized Study Plan Generator

 ## 🔹 Project Overview
 The **Personalized Study Plan Generator** is an AI-powered web application that creates a **customized study schedule** based on the number of hours a user wants to study.
 It dynamically suggests **subjects and topics** using a simple **machine learning algorithm** to ensure an optimized study experience.